Skip to main content

 Power Inject

-This is not necessary in most modules as they are very low power.
-However, some modules, like large displays and motor drivers, do require a decent amount of power.
+This is not necessary in most cases since modules are very low power.
+However, large displays and motor drivers may require a decent amount of power.

 Modes

 The Downlink connector has multiple modes of operations to give the user more control.
-See DLMode(mode) in Standard Library.
+See DLMode() in Standard Library.

 On power up, the Downlink connection is Null.
 To initiate the Daisylink and enumerate all connected modules, a command must be seen by the first module.
 This is true even if there is a single module.
 This very first command is only seen by the first device and discarded by others.
 We recommend using an empty command (just a carriage return) to initiate the module enumeration and addressing.
 Upon enumeration, Downlink is switched from Null to Daisylink mode automatically.

-Beyond using non-DUELink modules on the Uplink connector side, the Downlink connector can be switched to I2C non-DUELink mode (mode #4).
+The Downlink connector can be switched to a special I2C non-DUELink mode.
 This mode will free up the Downlink connector from its normal use, giving the user access to DLI2CWr() function.
-This will give a I2C access to the connector, see Standard Library.
+This will allow for an I2C access on the Downlink connector, see Standard Library.

 DUELink STEM I2C qwiic stemmaQT